German pilots' union calls Lufthansa strike for December 1 and 2

 It said it made concessions in recent talks, including a 5 percent pay rise, but reiterated that it would not accept a demand that new pilots, as well as those already with the company, should be able to retire at 55.

-Eight walkouts by staff this year has wiped 160 million euros (127.78 million pounds) off the carrier's operating profit, adding to pressure from a stuttering global economy and increased competition.
+Eight walkouts by staff this year has wiped 160 million euros ($200 million) off the carrier's operating profit, adding to pressure from a stuttering global economy and increased competition.

 Lufthansa, which last month lowered its profit guidance for 2015 for the second time this year, is expanding low-cost operations to better compete with budget carriers and Gulf rivals and to outflank the pilots' union.

-Lufthansa plans to use other pilots from within the group who are not on expensive collective labour agreements to staff tourist routes, where the brand, which usually focuses on business travellers, is trying to reduce costs.
+Lufthansa plans to use other pilots from within the group who are not on expensive collective labor agreements to staff tourist routes, where the brand, which usually focuses on business travelers, is trying to reduce costs.

 Passenger transport in Germany has also been disrupted by train drivers' strikes this year.
 Their latest walkout earlier this month thwarted many Germans' plans to travel by rail to celebrations marking the 25th anniversary of the Berlin Wall's fall.